knative/docs/docs/install/any-kubernetes-cluster.md

         kubectl apply -f {{ artifact(repo="serving",file="serving-default-domain.yaml")}}
         ```

+        !!! warning

             **Caveat**: This will only work if the cluster LoadBalancer service exposes an
             IPv4 address or hostname, so it will not work with IPv6 clusters or local setups
             like Minikube.
 For these, see "Real DNS" or "Temporary DNS".

     === "Real DNS"